jptweb/IGME-110-Fall-2025/documents/p3-lofi-example.md

 - 📄 **Paper sketches** (take clear photos)
 - 💻 **Digital wireframes** (Canva, Figma, PowerPoint, etc.)

-**Time check:** Each screen should take 5-10 minutes to sketch.
-If it's taking longer, simplify or switch to paper!
+**Time check:** Each screen shouldn't take long to create.
+If it's taking longer than 20 minutes to sketch a screen, consider a different tool or switch to paper!

 **Remember:** Lo-fi = boxes, labels, and basic layout.
 NO colors, fancy fonts, or detailed graphics!